mattjklassen/TorchAudioSplines/README.txt

 #

-12  material.py
+11  getKnots.py

 # ----- Brief Description -----
 #
+# import and export knot sequences to text files knots-[description].txt
+# also generate knotVals as standard sequence given n = dim of cubic splines
+#

+12  getStatVals.py

+# ----- Brief Description -----
+#
+# get stationary points from bcoeffs on interval [0,1]
+#

+13  material.py

+# ----- Brief Description -----
+#
+# create directory material-<name>-dim<n> where name = audio file name without .wav,
-# create directory material<number> and put melodic segments with transformed versions
+# and n = dimension of splines.
+Then put melodic segments with transformed versions
 # and report into directory.
 Report should include plot of splines used also.
+# command line args:
+# 1: audio file prefix (name)
+# 2: dimension of splines (n)
 #

-13  melody.py
+14  melody.py

 # ----- Brief Description -----
 #